 h) Managing and maintaining an up-to-date client contact database (Outlook, Sidekick, name card filing system etc).

-i) Diary management on behalf of the supervisor when required to do so.
+i) Diary management on behalf of the Department's Director when required to do so.

 j) Travel and local transport arrangements for the Department's member.
 This includes preparing travel schedules and meeting itineraries, collating all reports, documents, board papers, schedules and name cards required for the trip, as well as the processing of passport visas, liaison with travel agents on air tickets, and the preparation of monies and funds needed for the assignment,

 k) Preparation of travel expense and other expense claim forms, as well as all necessary follow-up work.